 If you would gain a stack of Super Stack through a trait or talent, this stack of Super Stack does not count as your initial stack of Super Stack, as described above.

-For each stack of Super Stack, you suffer a penalty of -2 to all Strike and Dodge Rolls but you gain an additional +1d8 to all Physical Wound Rolls and you increase your Soak Value by +2.
+For each stack of Super Stack, you suffer a penalty of -1(T) to all Strike and Dodge Rolls but you gain an additional +1d4(T) to all Wound Rolls you add your Force Modifier to and you increase your Soak Value by +1(T).

 |Amount FO Modifier is higher than AG Modifier||Stacks of Super Stack|